-Join Garrick Chow for an in-depth discussion in this video Extending your library, part of Up and Running with iTunes 12.
+Join Garrick Chow for an in-depth discussion in this video Extending your library, part of Learning iTunes 12.

 - If like many people you use iTunes as your primary media management system to organize and play your audio and video files, there's a chance you may reach a point where your content has started to fill up your hard drive to the point where you're getting dangerously close to running out of space.
 Now as we've seen, you do have the option of going into Preferences.
 And under Advanced, here, you can uncheck "Copy files to iTunes Media folder when adding "to library" and that'll let you keep your media file say on an external hard drive while still letting iTunes manage them so you'll see them listed in your library.

 But that doesn't solve the problem of files being added to your main iTunes folder when you rip songs off a CD or download content from the iTunes store.
 That stuff will continue to fill up your main iTunes folder.
 As we've already discussed, the default location where iTunes stores your content is listed right here.
 We can change this to a different location.
 For instance, we can select a second internal or external drive connected to our computer, by clicking Change.
 I like to refer to this as extending or expanding your library.
 Now, if you're following along with me, I don't suggest to do this with your own copy of iTunes unless you really are running out of space.